PennyLaneAI/qml/quantum-chemistry.rst

         <p class="lead grey-text text-center mx-auto my-5">
         Quantum chemistry is an area of research focused on calculating properties of molecules and the materials built out of them, using quantum mechanics.
         <br><br>
-        Learn why quantum chemistry is one of the leading applications of quantum computing, as well as the fundamental concepts and applications, through our collection of articles, tutorials, and demos.
+        Learn why quantum chemistry is one of the leading applications of quantum computing, and discover its fundamental concepts and applications through our collection of articles, tutorials, and demos.
         </p>

         <section class="my-5">